 You don’t have to take a dang-on thing to compete in a figure contest.
 However, if you want to get the judges attention, it’s good to supplement with a few of the basics to preserve lean muscle tissue and even boost your immune system.

 Some of the more popular supplements for figure prep are whey protein, glutamine, and some thermogenics.
 I personally suggest those and a good line of multi-vitamins and minerals.
-If you are going to dose-up on anything dose up on the vitamins and minerals to keep your immune system up to speed during those taxing weeks of figure prep.
+If you are going to dose-up on anything, dose-up on the vitamins and minerals.
+Vitamins and minerals your immune system strong during those taxing weeks of prep.

 Don’t be fooled by the array of figure competition myths going around.
 Supplements are not necessary, but they certainly do help you get the extra edge.